How to Make Proper English Crumpets at Home

 • Dried yeast - 1 tsp dried yeast

-Make the English Crumpet Batter
+🥣 Step-by-Step: Making the Crumpet Batter

 💡